NguyenNhutY/YFood-React-Nodejs-Mongoose-GraphQL-Microservice/web/swagger-ui/docs/development/setting-up.md

 ### Using your own local api definition with local dev build

 You can specify a local file in `dev-helpers/dev-helper-initializer.js` by changing the `url` parameter.
 This local file MUST be located in the `dev-helpers` directory or a subdirectory.
-As a convenience and best practice, we recommend that you create a subdirectory, `dev-helpers/examples`, which is already specified in `.gitignore`.
+As a convenience and best practice, we recommend that you create a subdirectory, `dev-helpers/examples`, which is already specified in `

 replace
 ```